'Blow' or 'blessing' - how will loss affect Arsenal?

 Mikel Arteta believes Takehiro Tomiyasu's injury looks "pretty serious" after the Arsenal star left the Emirates on crutches, while William Saliba was also replaced early on with what appeared a back problem.

-So will this hurt Arteta's side - who currently lead the Premier League by five points - or will it be a 'blessing' with bigger ambitions in mind, as suggested by former defender Martin Keown?
+Arteta described "disappointment", but also "clarity" as they aim for their first Premier League title in almost 20 years.
+So will this hurt Arteta's side - who currently lead the Premier League by five points - or will it be a 'blessing' with title ambitions in mind, as suggested by former defender Martin Keown?

 'The next game is a final'